AviatrixSystems/Docs/HowTos/Troubleshoot_Diagnostics.rst

 Remote Support
 ~~~~~~~~~~~~~~~~~

-By enable Remote Support, you grant permission for Aviatrix support team to access the Controller for debugging
+By enabling Remote Support, you grant privileged level access to your Aviatrix Controller and any connected Aviatrix gateways to the Aviatrix Support team.
+This establishes a trusted connection between your Controller and the Aviatrix diagnostic server for diagnostic purposes.

-purpose.
+When Remote Support is enabled, an Aviatrix software engineer may run scripts and CLI debugging commands on the Controller and on any connected gateways, to triage issues.
+This access persists until you disable Remote Support.

-Make sure you disable the option when the debugging session is complete.
+You must disable the Remote Support option when the debugging session is complete.
+When Remote Support is disabled, all trusted sessions and the underlying process enabling the trusted connection are immediately terminated on your Controller and gateways.
+This prevents further access to your Controller and gateways.

 Controller Public IP
 ~~~~~~~~~~~~~~~~~~~~~~